hsuanchunlin/hsuanchunlin.github.io/_posts/2021-05-28-mac-tensorflow.md

 ```

 ## Test the installation
 A jupyter notebook or a python .py file is created and the following code can be copied to execute to test the performance of TensorFlow installation.
-Or you can find here [easy_test.py](./easy_test.py).

 ```python
 import tensorflow.compat.v2 as tf tf.enable_v2_behavior()